Metehan120/rsmalloc/ARCHITECTURE.md

 For each CPU and eligible size class:

-1. The class transfer list is detached under that transfer list's trim lock.
+1. The per-slot `trim_lock` is acquired and the normal transfer list is detached with its 128-bit tagged CAS.
-2. Detached blocks are inspected outside the transfer lock.
+2. Detached blocks are classified while batch pops remain excluded; ordinary blocks are periodically repushed in batches of `ITERATIONS[class] + 1`, briefly releasing the lock between batches.
-3. Blocks older than the current average lifetime and marked trim-eligible are passed to `release_memory(...)`.
+3. After the normal-list repush is complete, the lock is released and blocks older than the current average lifetime and marked trim-eligible are passed to `release_memory(...)`.
-4. Blocks are pushed back into the target transfer cache in small batches.
+4. Successfully advised blocks are pushed onto the cold `trimmed` list; the rest return to the normal transfer list.

 `release_memory(...)` only advises the page-aligned interior of a block: